MacBook Not Charging after Tahoe Update? 10 Quick Fixes!

 1. Check Your MacBook Battery Health

-2. Replace or Service Battery
+2. Replace or Service the Battery

 3. Turn Off Battery Health Features